Welcome, Mamma Crew! Today is Kiddos Tuesdays when I discuss issues related to the kids.

 Emmy and Andy, my twins, are doing pretty well.
 They’ve managed to find a way to coexist in a very small bedroom, and Dora and Bug were doing the same.
 It’s very much a surprise for me because usually there’s a lot of complaining and yelling for Mom, but that hasn’t been the case.

 Now one thing that we did do soon after arrival was I sent to Ikea for loft beds.
 So that means that they have some additional real estate in those bedrooms that they didn’t have before.
 And perhaps that’s part of the reason that they have been able to get along better than they have in the past.
 I’ve also had to consciously make an effort to be more gentle with them.
 And believe me, this isn’t easy when I feel under so much duress.
-I’m concerned about my health; I’m concerned about the health of our immediate family; I’m concerned about my sisters who work in the healthcare system; I’m concerned about other family members who work in the healthcare system; and I’m concerned that if something were to happen to my kids, as it so often does, the health care system will be unable to help them because it would be saturated with so many of the coronavirus cases.
+I’m concerned about my health; I’m concerned about the health of our immediate family; I’m concerned about my sisters who work in the healthcare system; I’m concerned about other family members who work in the healthcare system; and I’m concerned that if something were to happen to my kids, as it so often does, the health care system will be unable to help them because it would be saturated with so many of the new flu outbreak cases.

 So I have a lot of things in my mind stressing me out.
 So I do have to make a conscious effort to be gentler and be more understanding.
 This is not to say that I can always do it — just like any other situation when you’re a mom, you do your best, and sometimes you do better than other times.
-And that has certainly been the case during this crisis; this coronavirus crisis.
+And that has certainly been the case during this crisis; this new flu crisis.

 I did make some decisions to help me be gentler with my kids.
 For example, right now, I’m not really pushing academic challenges.
 They’re really feeling out of sorts.
 A lot of homeschool families home school in their kitchen or dining room table.
 That has never been us — we’ve always had our own classroom.
 And the kids have always felt that it worked best for them.
 It wasn’t something that I pushed on them.
 It was something that they needed.
 They felt that they were able to concentrate better and focus more on academics when they had that space — and of course here, we don’t have it.